The plot is rather simple: Your character is sent to the alien planet Fortune to destroy it, and with it the Gozzu invasion of our universe.

 - Charged Attack: One of Vistario's moves.
 It takes about a second to for him to inhale and charge, and it does a crazy amount of damage when released.

 - Divergent Character Evolution: And how!
 From one type of player in Out Zone, to eight different selectable characters in this game.
 Even if two of them are just sprite swaps of each other.

 - Doppelgänger Attack: Ziguragi has this as his special weapon, which creates three ninja clones that follow him.
 They aim at enemies and fires rapid shuriken.

-- Frickin' Laser Beams: R Langelo uses these for his attacks.
+- Energy Weapon: R Langelo uses these for his attacks.
 One of them is a Reflecting Laser.